oracle/graal/docs/reference-manual/native-image/PGO-Build-Report.md

 Build Report is a tool for displaying various data about the image build.
 Among other things, Build Report can be used for visualizing profiling information recorded by the sampler.
 The samples are aggregated into a single flame graph.
 This is particularly useful for exploring how different methods contribute to overall execution time.
-Also, the graph is specifically colored to show how context-aware inliner made the inlining decisions during the compilation (more on that in [the following section](
-#profile-inspection-using-build-report)).
+Also, the graph is color-coded to show how the inliner made the inlining decisions during the compilation (more on that in [the following section](#profile-inspection-using-build-report)).

 To generate a report with the visualization for the Game-Of-Life example, we only have to pass the additional `-H:+BuildReport` and `-H:+BuildReportSamplerFlamegraph` options to the optimized image